microsoft/BotBuilder-Samples/generators/dotnet-templates/README.md

 1. Install Bot Framework CSharp templates by typing the following in your console:
     ```bash
     # Installs all three templates (echo, core, empty)
+    dotnet new -i Microsoft.BotFramework.CSharp.EchoBot
+    dotnet new -i Microsoft.BotFramework.CSharp.CoreBot
-    dotnet new -i Microsoft.BotFramework.CSharp::*
+    dotnet new -i Microsoft.BotFramework.CSharp.EmptyBot
     ```
 1. Verify the templates have been installed correctly by typing the following into your console:
     ```bash
     dotnet new --list
     ```
-    Sample output from `dotnet new --list`
+    Sample output from `dotnet new --list`.  **Note:**  _Version information for the templates may be different._

     ```
     Templates                                         Short Name         Language          Tags